Bear Safety for Hunters

 - Remember your bag limit — If a bear takes your game meat, you are not entitled to take another animal to replace the one you "lost."
 Bag limits apply even if a bear takes your game meat.

 Tips When Bringing Game Meat into Camp

-A variety of portable electric fences are available to protect one’s camping area as well as the meat storage area.
-Similarly, you can help protect your camp and meat using detection devices ranging from the classic pots-on-a-string, to commercial motion detectors, or tripwire-electronic alarm systems.
+- Protect your camp — Portable electric fences are an inexpensive method of protecting your meat.
+Similarly, you can also use detection devices ranging from pots-on-a-string, to commercial motion detectors, or tripwire-electronic alarm systems.
 Many hunter-pilots use electric fences around their airplanes.

 - Treat clothes soaked with blood or guts the same as any other attractant — Do not put them in your tent or wear them to bed.
 Leave soiled clothes with the meat cache.

 - Deter bears in camp — If a bear comes towards your camp, make loud noises, yell at the bear, and bang pots and pans together to try driving the bear off.
 Assertively defend your camp.
 Stand in a group if possible and maintain your position.
 Your goal is to have the bear leave your camp.